The Detectives

 Detective A

-But, there is only one body here, right?
+But, (looking around) there's only one body here, right?

 Detective B

 (Points at the body on the floor.)
 One.
-(Looks around the room.)
+(Looks around the room, holding up one finger, trying to count more bodies.)
 Just one.

 Detective A